Ananthuak16/Quick-Chat-App/README.md

 ## Usage

-- Utilize the search bar to find conversations by contact name.
+- Use the search bar to find conversations by contact name.
 - Click on a conversation in the sidebar to view messages.
 - Use the message input field to send messages in the current conversation.
 - Create a new conversation by clicking the "Create Conversation" button and selecting a contact.